tapjs/tapjs/docs/reporting/index.md

 - spec

-    Output based on rspec, with heirarchical indentation and unicode red and green checks and X's.
+    Output based on rspec, with hierarchical indentation and unicode red and green checks and X's.

 - xunit